fdwr/sigkill.dk/writings/smoothies.md

 ### Orange with peel

 * A large un-peeled orange.
-Make sure to wash it first, as they are often surface treated with convervation chemicals.
+Make sure to wash it first, as they are often surface treated with conservation chemicals.

 * That's it.